January 13, May 14, September 13

 Paradoxically, growth in mercy and compassion happens as what is inconsistent with the Spirit grows in a loving environment.
 Nothing is wasted.

-In the practice of arguing, appealing, and reproving – a practice grounded in mercy and compassion – the contemporary community leader helps us to see what is sprouting and wisely discerns what might need to grow as an aid to loving, and what needs to be weeded from our communal and personal lives.
+In the practice of arguing, appealing, and reproving – a practice grounded in mercy and compassion – the abbot helps us to see what is sprouting and wisely discerns what might need to grow as an aid to self-knowledge, or alternatively what needs to be weeded from our communal and personal lives.
 In time, if we want it, we can come to know in ourselves what influences us and our actions.
 We come to do our own weeding, growing in the practice of virtue.
-We are then happy to be helping what is of God to grow in and around us – a patient work, full of care both for ourselves and others.
+We are then happy to be helping what is of God to grow in and around us – a patient and careful work.

 Before God and before Christ Jesus who is to be judge of the living and the dead, I charge you, in the name of his appearing and of his kingdom: proclaim the message and, welcome or unwelcome, insist on it.
-Refute falsehood, correct error, give encouragement – but do all with patience and with care to instruct.
-(2 Tim 4:1-3, NJB)
+Refute falsehood, correct error, encourage – with the upmost patience in teaching.
+(2 Tim 4:1-3, RNJB)